quic-interop/quic-network-simulator/sim/scenarios/simple-p2p/README.md

-# Simple point-to-point link
+# Simple Point-to-Point Link

+This scenario builds a network with a simple configurable link, which is the bottleneck link in the network.
+You can use this scenario to test your implementation's performance under various bandwidth and delay conditions.
+Importantly, you can set the queue size at the bottleneck link.
+This enables a congestion controller to determine network bandwidth by witnessing either queueing delay increases or loss when the queue is full.

+This scenario can be used to compare your QUIC implementation's throughput when competing with external traffic sources.
+For example, you can run iperf alongside your client and server (within the same docker containers), to test your QUIC implementation's performance when competing with one or multiple flows of the host's TCP.
+NOTE: iperf sends traffic from the iperf client to the iperf server.

-This scenario builds a network with a simple link, with the following configurable properties:
+This scenario has the following configurable properties:

 * `--delay`: One-way delay of network.
 Specify with units.
 This is a required parameter.
 For example `--delay=15ms`.